 - You can focus on learning and performance thanks to intuitive navigation and easy review of mistakes.

 - Our unique teaching approach focuses on long-term knowledge retention, not just short-term test performance.

 Do I need other materials with the Winward Academy prep system?

 - With over 7,000 practice questions, Winward Academy provides everything you need to prepare.

 - After completing the Winward Academy lessons and building knowledge and confidence, some students feel ready to take the real tests and others want to do a full-length, timed practice SAT test or practice ACT test.

 - If you want practice with real tests, then we recommend you purchase books of practice SAT tests from College Board or practice ACT tests from ACT.
-We have developed our proctoring service feature based on the practice exams in the ACT book.
-Our platform enables you to enter your scantron responses, score your practice tests, review your mistakes by lesson and topic, watch explanation videos for every question, and track your progress over time.
+We have developed our proctoring service feature based on the practice exams in the ACT and SAT official prep guides.
+Our platform enables you to enter your scantron responses, score your practice tests, review your mistakes by lesson and topic, receive step-by-step explanations for every question, and track your progress over time.